ArmSoM/documentation/docs/main/Interface Usage/2_gpio.md

 ---
-sidebar_label: "GPIO Usage"
+sidebar_label: "2.GPIO Usage"
+slug: /interface-usage/gpio
-sidebar_position: 7
+sidebar_position: 2
 ---

-# GPIO Usage
+# 2.GPIO Usage

-## 1. Introduction to GPIO
+## 2.1 Introduction to GPIO

 GPIO, short for General-Purpose Input/Output, is a common digital input/output interface in computers and embedded systems.
 It allows software to control the digital inputs and outputs of hardware, such as switches, sensors, LEDs, etc. GPIO is typically supported by pins on a chip or processor, which can be programmed to configure these pins as inputs or outputs, and their input status can be read or output status controlled through corresponding software commands.

-## 2. GPIO Pin Number Calculation Method
+## 2.2 GPIO Pin Number Calculation Method

 RK3588 has a total of 5 GPIO banks: GPIO0~GPIO4, each of which is further numbered as A0~A7, B0~B7, C0~C7, D0~D7.
 The following formulas are commonly used to calculate the pin numbers: